ImmuNet Hot Topics

 07/13/2022 - MPX (monkeypox)

-See here for more MPX information.
+Refer to MPX information page for more details.
 Maryland currently follows CDC guidance to vaccinate individuals with high or intermediate risk exposure to a person with confirmed or presumed monkeypox.
 This may change as more vaccines become available.
 Thank you.

 5/18/2022 - Updates to ImmuNet Reporting statute